-PRIVATE sector employees are tipped to get a wage increase of around 10 percent next year the first double figure pay rise in five years.
-The 10 percent increase, forecast by executive secretary of the Employers' Federation Mr Jack Cheetham, should also be applied to the 170,000 civil servants, he says.
+10 percent wage rise is ipped for private sector By Kills Chan in five years.
+The 10 percent increase, forecast by executive secretary of the Employers' Federation Mr Jack Cheetham, should also be applied to the 170,000 civil ser-vants, he says.